 SPC Jack Zimmerman

-Jack grew up in the small town of Cleveland, MN.
+SPC (Ret.)
+Jack Zimmerman grew up in the small town of Cleveland, MN.
 He played football, basketball, baseball, hunted, archery, trained dogs, fished, rode snowmobiles, worked on his truck, and spent time with his friends and family.
 He went to college to be an electrician, and then worked for a company wiring a hospital, school, and justice center.

 Jack decided to join the military because it has been something he always wanted to do.
-He saw the difference his grandfather made by fighting, and he didn’t want that work to get to waste.
+He saw the difference his grandfather made by fighting, and he didn’t want that work to go to waste.

-Jack joined the army on September 2, 2009 and reported to Fort Bending, GA where he completed basic training and Airborne School.
+Jack joined the army on September 2, 2009 and reported to Fort Benning, GA where he completed basic training and Airborne School.
 He joined his unit (2/502 101st Airborne Division) in Fort Campbell, KY in February 2010.
 In March, he did his JRTC training at Fort Polk before deploying on June 6 to Afghanistan.
 His unit pushed hard, fought hard, and accomplished all their objectives, plus some.